xKHGx/Compilation-of-Time-Series-models/README.md

-# AAPL-Price-Prediction-LSTM
+# Compilation-of-Time-Series-models
-Utilise LSTM to predict AAPL stock prices
+Compliation of various approaches and models to time series problems